righettod/website-passive-reconnaissance/README.md

                   to the file 'filetype_dork_result.txt'.
   -t REQUEST_TIMEOUT  Delay in seconds allowed for a HTTP request to reply
                       before to fall in timeout (ex: 20) - min is 5 seconds.
+ -m MOBILE_APP_STORE_COUNTRY_CODE
+                      Country code to define in which store mobile app will be searched (ex: LU).

 required arguments:
   -d DOMAIN_NAME  Domain to analyse (ex: righettod.eu).